MacQuarrie History, Family Crest & Coats of Arms

 Early Notables of the MacQuarrie family (pre 1700)

-More information is included under the topic Early MacQuarrie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 425 words (30 lines of text) are included under the topic Early MacQuarrie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacQuarrie family to Ireland